PROGRAM | COURSES AVAILABLE | COSTS | APPLICATION PROCESS | FACULTY CONTACTS

 - Dunn’s River Falls

-- Exquisite resort with complimentary activities such as: kayaking, snorkeling, glass-bottom boat rides, pedal boarding, and more.
+- Exquisite resort in Montego Bay with complimentary activities such as:

 INB 3950: (satisfies BBA Core Business requirement for International Business 3300)

-This fee will include airfare to and from Nashville, most meals, admission fees, and field trip/event fees, and in-country transportation.
+This fee will include airfare to and from Nashville, housing, daily breakfast and dinner, admission/field trip/event fees, and in-country transportation.

 2. Belmont Tuition